 I grew up in Waterford, Connecticut and graduated in 2001 from St. Bernard High School.
 I attended Eastern Michigan University and received a BFA with a concentration in Drawing in 2005.
-I attended the New York Studio School for the 2007 Drawing Marathon with Graham Nixon and as an MFA candidate at Western Connecticut State University from 2007 to 2009 with Margaret Grimes.
+I attended the New York Studio School for the 2007 Drawing Marathon with Graham Nickson and as an MFA candidate at Western Connecticut State University from 2007 to 2009 with the late Margaret Grimes.
 I held a residency at the Vermont Studio Center in the spring of 2010 and was accepted as a member, via invitation, to the First Street Gallery, in New York City in the summer of 2010.
-I currently live in Torrington, CT.
-I had my debut solo show at First Street Gallery for February/March 2013 and was featured in the March edition of In New York magazine.
-I currently serve as an officer on the board at First Street Gallery.
+I am currently working toward my fifth solo show at First Street.
+I live in the Northwest Hills of Connecticut and teach watercolor and drawing via zoom out of my home studio.

 My work, including both paintings and drawings are, at the core, about restraint, restrictions, and the spectrum of suggestion.
 This body of work is about a conversation with each piece and the questions I ask as an artist.
 What is essential to the visual experience?